V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/final.md

 ![!wires](https://www.v1engineering.com/wp-content/uploads/2015/10/IMG_20160823_135922.jpg){: width="400"}
 ![!wires](https://www.v1engineering.com/wp-content/uploads/2018/05/IMG_20180529_1806062.jpg){: width="400"}

-* Connect the wire coming from the far stepper.
+* Connect the wire coming from the far stepper (Series wiring harness only).
 * Secure all the connections with tape.
 * Angle both wires away from your control board. secure with a cable tie to the plate.
 ---